Population Estimates Data Biography

 Who owns the data?

-The data are owned by the Washington State Office of Financial Management (OFM), and are publicly available at https://ofm.wa.gov/washington-data-research/population-demographics/population-estimates.
-The population estimates data does not contain any identifying information and can be used without a data sharing agreement.
+The data are owned by the Washington State Office of Financial Management (OFM).
+Most population estimates are publicly available.
+We also work directly with OFM to acquire estimates for some combinations of multiple demographic characteristics that may not be posted online.
+The population estimates data do not contain any identifying information and can be used without a data sharing agreement.

 How is the data created?